thedevd/techBlog/springboot/restful-web-services/08-springboot-jpa/README.md

     Hibernate: alter table post add constraint FK72mt33dhhs48hf9gcqrq4fxte foreign key (user_id) references user
     ```

-* In order to interact with tables in persistent storage layer, you need to create corresponsing JPARepository.
-As in this demo, we have two tables - User and Post, so we will create JPARepository for each table.
+* In order to interact with tables in persistent storage layer, you need to create corresponsing JpaRepository.
+As in this demo, we have two tables - User and Post, so we will create JpaRepository for each table.
   * [UserRepository.java](https://github.com/thedevd/techBlog/blob/master/springboot/restful-web-services/08-springboot-jpa/src/main/java/com/thedevd/springboot/repository/UserRepository.java)
   ```java
   @Repository